 We will not share your information with third parties for marketing purposes.

-Members have the ability to remove their membership of these groups via the unsubscribe process outlined at the end of each email sent via Googlegroup
+The club also stores your email addresses in one or more of the club Google Groups which are managed by club committee members.
+You have the ability to unsubscribe from these groups via the unsubscribe process outlined at the end of each email sent via Google Group

 Please be reassured that we will not release your information to third parties beyond the club unless we are required to do so by law, for example, by a court order or for the purposes of prevention of fraud or other crime.